cosmic-api/cosmic-docs/source/models.rst

     Schema

         An object capable of normalizing and serializing complex JSON data.
+A recursive JSON structure that mirrors the data it is meant to validate.

-        Because schemas need to be passed over the wire, they are implemented as models themselves.
+Because schemas need to be passed over the wire, they are implemented as models.
 Like any models, schemas have a normalized form and a JSON form.
-The normalized form of a schema must provide methods to normalize and serialize data that the schema describes.
-Internally, these methods delegate their work to the actual model whose data the schema describes.
+The normalized form of a schema must provide methods to normalize and serialize data that the schema describes, this is the primary function of the schema.
+Internally, however, these methods delegate their work to the actual model whose data the schema describes.
 A normalized schema is effectively a wrapper for a model:

 .. image:: _static/schemas-are-models.png